EU, EEA and Swiss Students

 - You must have received your Confirmation of Acceptance for Studies (CAS) number by email before you apply.
 Please note that each CAS can be used to apply once.

 - If you are starting a new course at Bristol, a relevant admissions team will issue your CAS once you have met all the conditions of your offer.
-If you have already started a course and need another new visa to complete it, you will need to request a new CAS from Student Visa Services
+If you have already started a course and need another new visa to complete it, you will need to request a new CAS from Student Visas

 - Have a tuberculosis (TB) test if required.
 See UKVI tuberculosis tests for visa applicants information for more details